forcemax/bitrise-step-apptestai-test/README.md

 **Required** apptest.ai Access Key, Project ID, Package file.

-Setup Access Key using bitrise workflow secret variable : APPTEST_AI_ACCESS_KEY
+We recommend to use Access Key using bitrise workflow secret variable.

 ### Example usage
 This is the example to using bitrise workflow bitrise.yml<br />